It Doesn’t Matter Where You Spend the Holidays

 We all know that the holiday season is most often enjoyed in the company of one’s family.
 I associate the holiday festivities with grandma’s cooking, the parents with wine glasses in hand and the noise of the younger cousins in the early morning.

 Many say it is this festive time of year that is one of the hardest during an exchange experience abroad.
-The holidays spent abroad, away from your parents and all that you know is difficult, but I found that it doesn’t matter whether you are cuddled on the couch with your biological cousin, or you are dancing with your cousin from your life abroad.
+The holidays spent abroad, away from your parents and all that you know is difficult, but I found that it doesn’t matter whether you are cuddled on the couch with your biological cousin, or you are dancing with your cousin from your life abroad during a France high school abroad program.
 When you are under the roof of a warm, welcoming house, between smiling faces and even trapped in the embraces of open arms, it doesn’t matter to whom the house belongs, or whether those arms pertain to your birth grandma or host family grandma because all the same, you feel the love.

 Warm kisses, open arms, and silly moments I will remember from my holiday abroad: